dsn/aks-gitops-mvp/README.md

 Pre-Reqs
 -------------

 Before creating AKS cluster, we need a service account for accessing backend state and another service account for cluster itself.
 To store backend state in azure, we need an storage account, one storage access key and a container.
-Following instructions are for doing it with az cli command:s
+Following instructions are for doing it with az cli command.

 ### Setup ENV vars: